dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 </FlyoutPage>
 ```

-In this example, the `Flyout` property is set to a `ContentPage` object, and the `Detail` property is set to a `NavigationPage` containing a `ContentPage` object.
+In this example, the `Flyout` property is set to a <xref:Microsoft.Maui.Controls.ContentPage> object, and the `Detail` property is set to a `NavigationPage` containing a <xref:Microsoft.Maui.Controls.ContentPage> object.

-The following example shows the definition of the `FlyoutMenuPage` object, which is of type `ContentPage`:
+The following example shows the definition of the `FlyoutMenuPage` object, which is of type <xref:Microsoft.Maui.Controls.ContentPage>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"